Ford’s new Tennessee plant aims to build 500,000 electric trucks a year

 Ford said BlueOval City will have a general assembly footprint that is 30% smaller than that of a traditional assembly plant, with a higher production capacity.
 Most current auto plants are designed to build 250,000-300,000 vehicles a year.

-Ford's Project T pickup, a successor to the current F150 Lightning, is being developed on a new dedicated EV truck architecture.
+Ford's Project T3 pickup is being developed on a new dedicated EV truck architecture.

 Suppliers have said that new platform, which carries the internal designation TE1, will also underpin full-size electric SUVs in 2026 that could supplement or replace the current Ford Expedition and Lincoln Navigator.

-The $5.6 billion BlueOval City complex, which is being jointly developed with Korean partner SK On, also will have a battery plant capable of producing about 40 gigawatt-hours worth of cells — enough supply up to half a million EVs a year.
+The $5.6 billion BlueOval City complex, which is being jointly developed with Korean partner SK On, also will have a battery plant capable of producing more than 40 gigawatt-hours worth of cells — enough supply up to half a million EVs a year.

 (Reporting by Paul Lienert in Detroit; Editing by David Gregorio)